 This programme is supported by the AFK (Amsterdam Fund for the Arts) and Stichting Niemeijer Fonds.

 This video archive is a capture of the different websites composing the personality of Madja Edelstein-Gomez.
-This is all we have to witness her online existence.
-In March 2020 Emmanuel Guez, the co-author of Madja, disactivated all the websites without my consent.
+This is what we have to witness her online existence since march 2020 when all her websites disappeared.

 Back in July 2018 I interviewed Madja Edelsten-Gomez.
 She is the Curator of The Recombinants, which I wrote about in November 2017.
 We had quite a nice e-mail exchange and eventually she agreed to let me ask her some questions.